Do you know where your money is going?

 This is another popular savings feature for customers.

-To get started, simply link your checking and credit card accounts to Truebill and in less than 5 minutes they will analyze all of your spending, looking for recurring charges and price changes to bills.
+To get started, simply link your financial institution to Truebill and in less than 5 minutes they will analyze all of your spending, looking for recurring charges and price changes to bills.

 It will also map out all of your bills on a calendar so you can visually see when each one is due.

-Once you have the bills that were flagged, you work to cancel the subscriptions.
+Once you have the bills that were flagged, you work to cancel the unused subscriptions.

 But don’t think Truebill leaves you hanging.

-They offer step-by-step instructions on how to cancel as well as links to the company website to make canceling easier.
+They offer step-by-step instructions on how to cancel as well as links to the company website to make canceling unwanted subscriptions easier.

 And if you don’t want to do the work of canceling them yourself, you can have Truebill do it for you.